-One thing that makes locating a debtor nigh on impossible has no contact information for them, and not having this information leaves the account sitting as uncollected.
+One thing that makes locating a debtor nigh on impossible is has no contact information for them, and not having this information leaves the account sitting as uncollected.
 At this point, it is necessary to skip-trace.
-Skip-tracing doesn’t rely on specifics but is more a skill that is employed and practised over time that allows the tracing agent to get results and fast.
+Skip-tracing doesn’t rely on specifics but is more a skill that is employed and practiced over time that allows the tracing agent to get results and fast.

 Skip-tracing primarily uses all of the information provided when a person makes an application for credit.
 Nowadays this information stretches over to not just the subject but also to any of their financial associates.

 Generally, the information obtained during a skip-trace is name, address, and sometimes the employer can come up too.
-As a general rule, skip-tracing is far more complicated than the previous two and uses a plethora of credit reference agencies and even uses other valuable information such as marriage and divorce certificates, genealogy records and even local authority certificates.
+As a general rule, skip-tracing is far more complicated than the previous two and uses a plethora of credit reference agencies and even uses other valuable information such as marriage and divorce certificates, genealogy records, and even local authority certificates.
 There is also now a range of skip-tracing tools available that can be combined with the skill of the tracing team to result in a successful search.